TechTrendsOn/smart-support-assistant-copilot-studio/README.md

 Employees can check the status of previously submitted support requests using:

 - Ticket ID
-- Official employee email and Issue type
+- Official employee email and issue type

 The assistant validates ticket information before retrieving matching ticket records from Excel Online.

+The Copilot Studio topics use Excel Online connectors for ticket row creation and status lookup, and a Power Automate flow for Outlook V2 callback email notification.

 Validation handling includes: